tiagoengenheiro/biostat/README.md

     - **INDFMPIR**: Poverty income ratio (PIR) - a ratio of family income to poverty threshold

 ### Coffee Types Data
-Source: This data was extracted from the 2023 paper (Table S1) and contains an association between an USDA/FNDDS food code and one or multiple types of coffee
+**Source**: This data was extracted from the 2023 paper (Table S1) and contains an association between one USDA/FNDDS food code and one or multiple types of coffee

 To obtain a comparable table with Table S2 in the 2023 paper, the following approach was conducted:
 1. Only one coffee register was considered per patient/respondent